talyaron/FullStack_March-2024/07-React/info/info.md

 * All tags must be closed.
 * Instead of class, we use className.
 * Inline CSS is written in camelCase.

+## React Components
+start a new component by writing rafce and press tab.